Green Front Rug Guide Addendum: FAQs, Policies + Rug Terminology

 BOKHARA (FIGURE A)

-A pattern featuring rows of guls (repeated medallions) and geometric designs.
+(Pronounced “bo-KAH-ruh”) A bokhara rug pattern features rows of guls (repeated medallions) and geometric designs.

 FLATWEAVE

-Flatweave rugs include dhurries and kilims.
-These rugs don’t have a pile, therefore, the moniker flatweave.
-Kilims usually have a tribal look.
-They tend to be lighter, flexible and, often, reversible since the pattern is the same on both sides of the rug.
+Flatweave rugs include dhurrie rugs and kilims.
+These rugs don’t have a pile, hence the moniker “flatweave.”
+Kilim rugs usually have a tribal look.
+They tend to be lighter, flexible and often reversible since the pattern is the same on both sides of the rug.

 GABBEH (FIGURE B)